Skip to main content

 • Choose a region for deployment This is the physical location where the server will be set up.
 You can choose any region you want, but we recommend choosing the one closest to you.
 Use the up and down arrow keys to pick a region, then press enter to choose the highlighted option.

-• Would you like to set up a Postgresql database now?
+• Would you like to set up a PostgreSQL database now?
 Type n and press enter to skip this step.

 • Would you like to set up an Upstash Redis database now?
 Type n and press enter to skip this step.